 Sonnar – Sonnar lenses are the most common of these three options.
 This name speaks to a specific construction of the lens.
 It has a simple arrangement of the internal elements, a fast aperture, and will produce great contrast with little flare.

-AA – Advanced (A) Aspherical (A) lenses feature an extremely high thickness ratio between the centre and the outer edges.
+AA – Advanced (A) Aspherical (A) lenses feature an extremely high thickness ratio between the center and the outer edges.
 This means you get a significant improvement in the lens rendering.

 APD – An apodisation (APD) optical element collects less light at the edges.
-This allows for smoother defocussing because of its optical characteristic.
+This allows for smoother defocusing because of its optical characteristic.